-Learning that your mammography exam came back positive is alarming — to say the least.
-Finding out that you’re in the clear after receiving a positive result is overwhelmingly, well, positive.
+Learning that your mammography exam came back positive feels alarming.
+Receiving a positive result feels overwhelmingly, well, positive.
 However, researchers at the Cancer Epidemiology, Biomarkers & Prevention want women to know that doesn’t mean they should hesitate to get screened next time.
-Their study found that women who receive false positive screenings are less likely to return for their next mammogram, putting them at risk for late-stage cancer, according to an article in the New York Times.
+One of the biggest cons in the pros and cons of mammograms lies in the fact that women who receive false-positive screenings tend to return less for their next screening.
+This puts them at risk for late-stage cancer, according to an article in the New York Times.

-The study looked at a total of 90,018 false positive and 650,232 true negative tests of over 261,000 women.
+The study looked at a total of 90,018 false-positive and 650,232 true negative tests of over 261,000 women.
 Researchers found that women with a true negative result, or no cancer detected, were 36 percent more likely to return within three years for screening.
-Women with a false positive result, or a positive mammogram, but no cancer detected, were more likely to receive screenings over four years later.
-And many of them learned that they were in late-stage malignancy.
+However, women with a false-positive result but no cancer detected tended to return for screenings over four years later.
+Furthermore, many of them fell into late-stage malignancy.

-“At Women’s Care Florida, we believe women who are at risk or are of the appropriate age should get a mammogram every year regardless of false positive screening results.
-Mammogram screenings are the most effective method for the early detection of breast cancer.” -Dr. at WCF (Select A Physician)
+“At Women’s Care Florida, we believe at-risk women or those of the appropriate age should get a mammogram every year regardless of false-positive screening results.
+Research determines mammogram screenings as the most effective method for the early detection of breast cancer.”
+Says Women’s Care Florida Dr. Anu Saigal.

 What the ACS says about screenings

 The American Cancer Society suggests that women between the ages of 44 and 54 should get mammograms every year.
-Women 55 years old and up can switch to every other year or choose to get yearly mammograms depending on the status of their health.
-Additionally, women with risk factors such as a personal history, a family history, a genetic mutation known to increase her risk of breast cancer, etc. should receive a MRI and mammogram every year.
+Women 55 years old and up can switch to every other year.
+Likewise, they can also choose to get yearly mammograms depending on the status of their health.
+Additionally, women with risk factors such as personal history, a family history, a genetic mutation known to increase her risk of breast cancer, etc. should receive an MRI and mammogram every year.

 Screening mammograms can help your health care provider decide if more testing needs to be done.
 It helps identify breast changes such as calcifications and masses.
 To learn more about mammograms, check out some of our resources or schedule a breast cancer screening at one of the Women’s Care Florida offices today.

-October is Breast Cancer Awareness month and although we’re weeks away, why not get a jump start on your breast health now?
-In fact, women should be thinking about their breast health all year round.
+Women should be thinking about their breast health all year.
+Most doctors recommend doing a self-examination once a month to familiarize yourself with what feels normal and abnormal.
 For women in the United States, breast cancer death rates are higher than those for any other cancer, aside from lung cancer.

 To safeguard your health, try to be more proactive about screenings.
 Women ages 45 to 54 should get a mammogram every year, according to the American Cancer Society.
 At Women’s Care Florida, we make it easy for you.
 We have in-office screenings with the flexibility to schedule mammograms either before or the same day as your well-woman visit.
 Additionally, we advise that women perform breast self-exams.
 If you feel lumps or any changes, inform your gynecologist immediately.

 You shouldn’t stop there, either.
 There are many other ways you can protect yourself from breast cancer.
-Here are some lifestyle related breast cancer risk factors women should be aware of:
+Here is some lifestyle-related breast cancer risk factors women should be aware of:

 - Some researchers believe that exercise may reduce a woman’s breast cancer risk.
 As little as 2.5 hours a week of brisk walking might help your risk factors, according to the American Cancer Society.
 To motivate yourself, ask a friend to join you at the gym or for a walk around your neighborhood.